 Projects proposed in your application must clearly demonstrate how the product or service will significantly enhance the digital capabilities of the business and how they will impact on the growth of the business (be more competitive and employ more staff).
 Note your expected growth must be realistic and probable.
 You may be asked to provide evidence in this regard.

 The digital technology or service must fall under one of four identified priority areas:

 - receiving payments or selling online

-- specialised digital technology or software (business specific)
+- specialised digital technology and/or business specific software

 - have fewer than 20 employees at the time of applying for the grant

-- have an Australian Business Number (ABN) and be registered for GST
+- have an active Australian Business Number (ABN) and be registered for GST

 Only one application will be accepted from an individual ABN or a financial beneficiary of a business for consideration under each round.